skypjack/entt/docs/md/signal.md

 # Introduction

-Signals are usually a core part of games and software architectures in general.<br/>
+Signals are more often than not a core part of games and software architectures in general.<br/>
-Roughly speaking, they help to decouple the various parts of a system while allowing them to communicate with each other somehow.
+They help to decouple the various parts of a system while allowing them to communicate with each other somehow.

-The so called _modern C++_ comes with a tool that can be useful in these terms, the `std::function`.
+The so called _modern C++_ comes with a tool that can be useful in this regard, the `std::function`.
 As an example, it can be used to create delegates.<br/>
-However, there is no guarantee that an `std::function` does not perform allocations under the hood and this could be problematic sometimes.
+However, there is no guarantee that an `std::function` doesn't perform allocations under the hood and this could be problematic sometimes.
 Furthermore, it solves a problem but may not adapt well to other requirements that may arise from time to time.